 The birth plan for her second birth?
 For the baby to come out the right hole.

 Sometimes, plans need to change.
 Childbirth is unexpected, and as Anna says in Frozen II, when you cannot see the future, you just need to “do the next right thing.”
 That’s precisely what Elyssa did all through her pregnancy and birth.

 Elyssa changed providers three times.
 One of those times was during her induction at 37 weeks due to high blood pressure.
-She had Pitocin going and everything; she had been told that her doula could be with her during labor, but then policies changed due to the Coronavirus pandemic.
+She had Pitocin going and everything; she had been told that her doula could be with her during labor, but then policies changed due to the COVID pandemic.
 Her provider fought hard for her, but the administration wouldn’t budge.
 Elyssa’s provider contacted midwives at a hospital that was allowing doulas, and coordinated her transfer.
 She walked out with the IV line still in her arm and walked into a supportive environment.